hdr-bgnn/Minnow_Segmented_Traits/README.md

 ## Folder Organization

 *Scripts*
+- code for manipulating and merging data files (<a href="https://github.com/hdr-bgnn/Minnow_Traits/blob/streamline/Scripts/Data_Manipulation.R">Data_Manipulation.R</a>)
-- code used for image selection
+- code for image selection (<a href="https://github.com/hdr-bgnn/Minnow_Traits/blob/streamline/Scripts/Minnow_Selection_Image_Quality_Metadata.R">Minnow_Selection_Image_Quality_Metadata.R</a>)
+- code for analyzing machine learning outputs (<a href="https://github.com/hdr-bgnn/Minnow_Traits/blob/streamline/Scripts/Presence_Absence_Analysis.R">Presence_Absence_Analysis.R</a>)
+- code to load functions (<a href="https://github.com/hdr-bgnn/Minnow_Traits/blob/streamline/Scripts/init.R">init.R</a>) and all the functions (in <a href="https://github.com/hdr-bgnn/Minnow_Traits/tree/streamline/Scripts/Functions">Functions</a>)

 *Files*
+- contains files from <a href="https://onlinelibrary.wiley.com/doi/full/10.1111/jeb.13024">Burress et al. 2017</a>
-- contains files used in the code
+- contains image metadata and image quality metadata files

 *OSC*
-- files used to upload to the OSC for the <a href="https://github.com/hdr-bgnn/BGNN_Snakemake">Snakemake workflow</a>

-*PDFs*
+- a folder for the unsaved outputs from the workflow

+*Library*
-- papers relevant to the trait selection
+- a folder to hold the R package dependencies

-*Traits*
-- csv for trait selection and definition
-- images to describe trait selection

-*Prelim Results*
+*Results*
-- contains plots from preliminary statistics
+- contains outputs from workflow

-## Minnow image selection
+## Images

 The fish images are from the Great Lakes Invasives Network (<a href="https://glin.com/">GLIN</a>) and stored on the Tulane server.
 We're using images specifically from the <a href="https://inhs.illinois.edu/">Illinois Natural History Survey</a> (<a href="http://www.tubri.org/HDR/INHS/">INHS images</a>) and from the <a href="https://uwzm.integrativebiology.wisc.edu/">University of Wisconsin Zoological Museum</a> (<a href="http://www.tubri.org/HDR/UWZM/">UWZM images</a>).

 ### Selection of images to run through the workflow

-**This section describes the creation of minnow.filtered.from.imagequalitymetadata_7Jun2022.csv using minnowSelectionImageQualityMetadata.R**
+**This section describes the creation of minnow.filtered.from.iqm.csv using Minnow_Selection_Image_Quality_Metadata.R**
-R code (Minnows.R) was used to filter out high quality, minnow images using:
+R code (Minnow_Selection_Image_Quality_Metadata.R) was used to filter out high quality, minnow images using:

 - Image_Quality_Metadata_v1_202111206_151204.csv : list of fish, url species information
-- Image_Metadata_v1_20211206_151152.csv. : List of quality metadata including manually extracted information on the quality of the images and their content.
+- Image_Metadata_v1_20211206_151152.csv : List of quality metadata including manually extracted information on the quality of the images and their content.

 Those two lists are download from <a href="https://bgnn.tulane.edu/hdrweb/hdr/imagemetadata/">Tulane sever</a>.
 The lists have been generated using the <a href="https://bgnn.tulane.edu/">Tulane worflow</a>.